 The official launch for the 7th edition will be announced very soon but you can already register.

 2006-2016 History of the Ethics & Trust in Finance Prize

 The financial management of the Prize is under the supervision of the Observatoire de la Finance, which is a Swiss not-for-profit foundation, and home of the manifesto entitled ‘For finance that serves the common good’.
 Dr Paul Dembinski, Executive Director of the Observatoire, set up a distinguished international Jury of experts in ethics and finance to evaluate the papers submitted for the Prize.

 Spanish and Polish language versions of the Prize have also been run in parallel to the global Prize.

-The Polish language version of the Prize was launched in cooperation with the Polish Bankers Association with the first edition culminating in a prize ceremony in Warsaw in February 2013 and the 2014-2015 closing in June 2015.
+- The Polish language version of the Prize was launched in cooperation with the Polish Bankers Association.

 The winning papers submitted for the Spanish and Polish versions of the Prize are translated into English or French and subsequently nominated for the shortlist of best papers for the Global Prize.